Yokai Society

 Daniel Watkins

-Specializes in large scale Japanese tattoos, as well as florals and traditional work.
-Bright colors, movement and bold lines is his staple.
-His tattoos make an impression from across the room.
+Specializes in large scale Japanese tattoos and exquisite floral, and traditional designs.
+Using vivid colors, dynamic movement, and bold lines creates tattoos that make an impression from across the room.

 Schedule: